-Compensation of our executive officers consists of four principal components: base salary, potential annual incentive bonus, long-term incentives, and post-employment compensation.
+Compensation of our executive officers consists of four principal components: base salary, potential annual incentive bonus, long-term incentives, and postemployment compensation.
 Since we have been a public company, changes to base salary, awards of incentive bonuses and long-term incentive awards have been generally determined and made or paid, as appropriate, in connection with the regularly scheduled meeting of our Board of Directors in March of each year.

 Base Salary.
 As a general matter, the base salary for each executive officer is initially established through negotiation at the time the officer is hired, taking into account such officer's qualifications, experience, prior salary, and competitive market salary information for similar positions in the biotechnology industry.
-The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on the Company's business results, the financial position of the Company, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
-The Compensation Committee generally seeks to set executive salaries around the 50th percentile of the applicable comparator group.
+The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on the Company's business results, the financial position of the Company, competitive market conditions for executive salaries around the 50th percentile of the applicable comparator group.